FDA/CiPA/README.md

 statepath is a .txt file showing the initial states for simulation.
-This probably should be left as-is. hERGpath is the path to the individual drug CSV files containing the 2000 hERG parameters. temperature is in Celsius. outputdir is where the output files will be written for the LabClone simulations. voltagefunction is how the voltage protocol is specified.
+This probably should be left as-is. hERGpath is the path to the individual drug CSV files containing the 2000 hERG parameters. temperature is in Celsius. outputdir is where the output files will be written for the Protocol_Simulation simulations. voltagefunction is how the voltage protocol is specified.
 The most general choice is voltage_trueAP_program_list_mode, which uses an input CSV files of t and V (time and voltage) to specify any arbitrary voltage protocol. voltagefunctionparameters is a CSV file that specifies the voltage protocol.